 - All offer 50m water resistance

 The Fitbit Versa models all share a similar design to each other, as do the Ionic models.
 The Versa smartwatches all have a softer profile than the Ionic devices, with a back that's more rounded compared to the Ionic's more angular body.
 The Ionic is also a little larger and bulkier than the Versa, which is more delicate in appearance - especially in the case of the Versa 2 models.

-The standard Versa, Versa Special Edition and both Ionic models have a three-button design as well as offering a touchscreen, so basic operation is the same between those models.
-The Versa Lite Edition has a one-button design and a touchscreen, offering a slightly different operation.
+All the Versa models have a one-button design and a touchscreen, offering a slightly different operation to the two Ionic models which have a three-button design and touchscreen.
 All models offer water resistance to 50m, so all are suitable for swimming, sweating or showering.

 All the Versa devices and the Ionic devices have a metal body, offering a premium finish.